-This deliberation will be published on CRE's website and forwarded:

-- for opinion to the French Higher Energy Council; - to the Minister of Ecological Transition, the Minister of Economy, Finance and Recovery and the Minister of the Sea.
+The present deliberation will be published on CRE's website and forwarded to the Minister of Ecological Transition, the Minister of Economy, Finance and Recovery, the Minister of the Sea and published in the Official Journal of the French Republic.

-Deliberated in Paris, on 03 December 2020.
+Deliberated in Paris, on 7 January 2021.